 - But he was certain that no such movement could be organized without bringing the Hindus and Muslims closer together.

 - The First World War had ended with the defeat of Ottoman Turkey.
 There were rumors that a harsh peace treaty was going to be imposed on the Ottoman Emperor, who was the spiritual head (Khalifa) of the Islamic world.

 - The Muslims of India decided to force Britain to change her Turkish policy.

-- Rebellion in the countryside: – From the cities, the noncooperation movement spread to the countryside.
+- From the cities, the non-cooperation movement spread to the countryside.
 After the war, the struggles of peasants and tribal were developing in different parts of India.

-- One movement here war against talukdars and landlords who demanded from peasant exorbitantly high rents and a variety of other cesses.
+- One movement here war against talukdars and landlords who demanded peasant exorbitantly high rents and various other ingredients.